NewViewDev/NewViewDev.github.io/index.md

 *Please keep in mind, some may be a work in progress as I do this in my free time.*

 -[Image Filter Creator:](https://newviewgames.github.io/filterCreatorMinimized/)
---Mess aroung with changing the RGB values of every pixel based on a user input formula for each color channel.
+  -Mess aroung with changing the RGB values of every pixel based on a user input formula for each color channel.
---I am working on learning webGL in order to speed up the process as currently large images take forever.
+  -I am working on learning webGL in order to speed up the process as currently large images take forever.
 I will keep the javascript version as a fallback

 -More on the way